The Khan and the Emperor

 Silk Road Odysseys

-Silk Road Odysseys: an Exploration of Central Eurasian History Through Travel Literature, 23 April – 28 May 2016: In the spring of 2016, I taught a course of my own design for the Oriental Institute which was open to registration by the public.
+Silk Road Odysseys: an Exploration of Central Eurasian History Through Travel Literature, 23 April – 28 May 2016: In the spring of 2016, I taught a course for the Oriental Institute which was open to registration by the public.

 This course is designed to introduce the intrepid student to the complex and fascinating history of Central Eurasia through vicarious adventures on the so-called Silk Road.
 Whether you are seeking to discover a new body of travel and adventure literature, or only vaguely know where Central Eurasia might be—or even if you are already on your way to becoming a Central Eurasia expert and are hoping to spend more time with the sources—you’ll find what you’re looking for in the Silk Road Odysseys course.
 We’ll structure our six-week course thematically, approaching the history of Central Eurasia by way of the most important issues and problems in this rich subject.
 Our readings will be selected from the earliest, incredulous records of distant, strange lands; through rich medieval travelogues that have made the Silk Road famous; to the modern travel writers searching for a lyrical past by submerging themselves in the contemporary realities of modern Central Eurasia.